BXZ1/csgo-config/README.md

 ```
 > To input launch options, head over to Steam, right click on CSGO and go to properties.
 Hit **Set Launch Options** and a box will pop up.

+**-freq** < rate > This is the refresh rate of your monitor, This only makes sense if your monitors maximum refresh rate is higher than 60.

 **-threads** < number of threads > Download and run [CPU-Z](https://www.cpuid.com/softwares/cpu-z.html) To check how many threads your CPU has

 <p align="center">